Marinens Flyvebaatfabrikk M.F.12: Design and manufacture

-By the late 1930s flying school of the RNNAS requested that a new trainer aircraft should be acquired to replace the M.F.8s.
-Following international aircraft development, a monoplane designed seemed preferable and once again the RNNAS decided to design and construct the aircraft themselves.
+By the late 1930s flying school of the RNNAS requested that a new trainer aircraft be acquired to replace the M.F.8s.
+Following international aircraft development, a monoplane design seemed preferable and once again the RNNAS decided to design and construct the aircraft themselves.
 The order was given to the seaplane factory Marinens Flyvebaatfabrikk on 15 June 1937.
 The factory immediately began work on the design.

 The M.F.12 was a conventional design with two open cockpits in tandem and a low, strut-braced monoplane wing.
 The cockpit design was carried over from the M.F.11 reconnaissance aircraft then in service, and while it was originally intended to use the same float design that Marinens Flyvebaatfabrikk had been producing for their licence-built Hansa-Brandenburg W.33s, eventually floats by American manufacturer EDO were chosen.
 Four engines were considered for the M.F-12: the Wright R-670, Lycoming R-530-D2, Jacobs L-4M and the Continental K, with the Jacobs engine eventually selected.